peter-pratt/safehodl/docs/p2p.md

 `canonicalEntryPoint` - entry point that corresponds to canonical mempool id\
 `rpcEndpointSubmit` - rpc endpoint provided by fastlane that supports `pfl_sendRawTransactionConditional` rpc method\
 `fastlaneValidators` - addresses of validators that support `pfl_sendRawTransactionConditional` rpc method\
 `bundleInterval` - this should be about the same value as block time on Polygon.
-On each interval Skandha will check if the current proposer matches `fastlaneValidators`, and if so submits the bundle
+On each interval Safehodl will check if the current proposer matches `fastlaneValidators`, and if so submits the bundle

 ### Notes of Fastlane

-Right now a very limited number of validators are participating in this, so in order to submit bundles Skandha has to wait for the right validator's turn, which usually takes hours and may take even longer.
+Right now a very limited number of validators are participating in this, so in order to submit bundles Safehodl has to wait for the right validator's turn, which usually takes hours and may take even longer.

 ### The list of fastlane validators